Smaller Language Models are Better Black-box Machine-Generated Text Detectors: Introduction

-To this end, we conduct experiments on a slew of models with different sizes (from tens of millions to billions of parameters), architectures (GPTs, OPTs, Pythias) and pre-training data (Webtext and the Pile) and also from different training stages (ranging from the first thousand steps of training to full training-- 143k steps).
+We conduct an extensive empirical analysis by experimenting on a slew of models with different sizes (from tens of millions to billions of parameters), architectures (GPTs, OPTs, Pythias) and pre-training data (Webtext and the Pile) and also from different training stages (ranging from the first thousand steps of training to full training-- 143k steps).
 Our main finding is that \textit{cross-detection can come very close to self-detection in terms of distinguishablity}, and that \textit{there are universal cross-detectors with high average distinguishablity} performance, meaning they perform well in terms of detecting generations from a wide-range of models, regardless of the architecture or training data.
-More specifically, we find that \textbf{smaller models are better universal detectors}.
+More specifically, we find that \textit{smaller models are better universal detectors}.
 For instance the OPT-125M model comes within $0.07$ area under the ROC curve of self-detection, on average (see Figure~\ref{fig:main_heatmap_size_diff}).
-And for models where we don't have self-detection, such as ChatGPT, the AUC is $0.81$, whereas OPT 6.7B's AUC is $0.58$.
+And for models where we don't have self-detection, such as ChatGPT, the AUC of using OPT-125M is $0.81$, whereas OPT 6.7B's AUC is $0.58$.

-We also find that \textbf{partially trained models are better detectors} than the fully trained ones, and this gap is bigger for larger models (see Figure~\ref{fig:main_heatmap_checkpoint_diff}).
+We also find that \textit{partially trained models are better detectors} than the fully trained ones, and this gap is bigger for larger models (see Figure~\ref{fig:main_heatmap_checkpoint_diff}).
 We then further investigate some possible reasons for this phenomenon by analyzing curvature and log-likelihood of the different models, and find that larger models are more conservative in terms of the likelihood and curvature they assign to generations from other models.
-Smaller models, however, assign higher likelihood to generations of models their size or larger, therefore they can be used to cross-detect on a broader range of models so the smaller model is the best universal detector.
+Smaller models, however, assign higher curvature to generations of models their size or larger, therefore they can be used to cross-detect on a broader range of models so the smaller model is the best universal detector.